 Welcome to the website of the St Francis of Assisi Catholic Ramblers Club which in 2020 achieved 90 years of happy rambling in the Home Counties and further afield.
 Unfortunately the advent of Covid 19 prevented a suitable celebration but every time the law allowed the Sunday rambles took place and were well attended and enjoyed by our members.

-Please see details below of Brian Falls' ramble on Saturday 3 May.
+Please see details below of Brian Falls' rambles on Saturday 3 May and Saturday 10 May.

 Ramble: Welwyn North Station Circular.
 (Digswell village).
 Leader Brian Falls.